-A Levels and BTEC Level 3 Vocational Qualifications:
+Advanced Level Courses: A Levels and BTEC Level 3 Vocational Qualifications:

 To study these courses you need to have achieved at least 5 GCSEs at grades A*-C including English or Mathematics.

-BTEC qualifications encourage a more practical approach to learning, they involve learning about applying knowledge and skills to vocational contexts.
+BTEC vocational qualifications encourage a more practical approach to learning, they involve learning about applying knowledge and skills to vocational contexts.
 BTEC courses are assessed by coursework portfolios.

 You may study a mix of A Level and BTEC Courses.
 Consider if you are better at exams or coursework when you are choosing your courses.